istio/istio.io/content/en/docs/setup/platform-setup/ibm/index.md

 for details and instructions.
 {{< /tip >}}

-To create a cluster for manual installation of Istio, proceed as follows:
+To prepare a cluster before manually installing Istio, proceed as follows:

 1. [Install the IBM Cloud CLI, the IBM Cloud Kubernetes Service plug-in, and the Kubernetes CLI](https://cloud.ibm.com/docs/containers?topic=containers-cs_cli_install).